 Are you looking for a Justice of the Peace (JP) or Commissioner of Oath?
 In Australia, a Justice of the Peace can carry out the duties of a Commissioner of Oath, a position no longer used except in the Northern Territory.
-LegalVision’s team of lawyers and notary public officers can assist you in certifying copies of legal documents including birth certificates and passports to confirm your identity.
-They can also witness affidavits or administer an oath.
+They can assist you in certifying copies of legal documents including birth certificates and passports to confirm your identity.

 Difference Between Commissioner of Oath and Notary Public